MicrosoftDocs/well-architected/well-architected/reliability/metrics.md

 - **Availability** measures uptime from the perspective of users.
 - **Throughput** measures a minimum data transfer rate over a time window, expressed in kilobytes per second.

-##### Factors that influence SLOs

-Have a good understanding of the scenarios and tolerances for your workload on Azure.
+**Have a good understanding of the scenarios and tolerances** for your workload on Azure.
 Both Azure services and application components have a significant impact on the workload SLO.
 The overall SLO should be derived by combining the responses from this table.
 These questions are meant to serve as examples for evaluating the utility of the workload component:

 |Component characteristics|User interaction|Nuanced factors|
 |---|---|---|
 |<br>▪ Does it expose **request/response API?**<br>▪ Does it have **query APIs**?<br>▪ Is it a **compute** component?<br>▪ Is it a job processing component?|<br>▪ **Control/management plane access** for public-facing Azure services.<br>▪ **Data plane access** for instance, CRUD (create, read, update, delete) operations.|<br>▪ Does your **release process** involve downtime?<br>▪ What's the likelihood of **introducing bugs**?
 If the workload integrates with other systems, there may be integration bugs that you need to consider.<br>▪ How do **routine operations**, for instance, patching, impact the availability target?
 Have you factored in third-party dependencies?<br>▪ Is your **staffing** big enough to support 24/7 emergency and emergency backup on call rotation?<br>▪ Does the application have **noisy neighbors** (outside your scope of control) that could potentially cause disruptions?|

-#### Measure targets
+#### Define composite SLO targets

 SLOs must be **measurable** and **measured within a observability window**.